danmindru/responsive-html-email-signature/README.md

 ![responsive emails-02](https://cloud.githubusercontent.com/assets/1515742/10591901/139c4954-76b9-11e5-80f7-5b0ccaf5af81.png)

 ## Getting started
-- Clone repo `git clone https://github.com/fadeit/responsive-html-email-signature.git`
+- Clone repo `git clone` https://github.com/fadeit/responsive-html-email-signature.git`
 - Run `yarn` or `npm install`
-- Run `gulp` to generate templates from configuration
+- Run `gulp` to generate templates from configuration (one time)

 ### Customizing templates
 - Edit files in */templates*
-- Run `gulp watch` to watch templates and re-generate
+- Run `gulp watch` to watch templates and re-generate when changed
 - Open files from `./dist` in your fav browser to check them out

 > When you're done, check out [how to add them to your email client of choice](#usage-with-different-email-clients) if in doubt.